 2. Prep Your Monday in Advance

 A big reason anxiety on Sunday nights spirals is because of uncertainty.
+You don’t know exactly how Monday will unfold, bA big reason anxiety on Sunday nights spirals is because of uncertainty.
 You don’t know exactly how Monday will unfold, but your mind is already bracing for chaos.
 The fix?
 Take away some of the unknowns before they hijack your evening.
-Small acts of preparation give you a sense of control, and control is one of the most powerful antidotes to Sunday dread.
+Preparation doesn’t have to be about productivity—it’s about emotional reassurance.

 Some simple ways to prepare: